abbeyperini/digital-garden/blogs/state-2.md

 The actions, dispatch, and reducers pattern is difficult to wrap your head around at first.
 There are a lot of moving parts.
 My hope is that starting with the smallest possible example and slowly adding in concepts made the pattern easier to understand.

-The next part of the series will cover the mutator pattern used by global state management libraries like [Zustand](https://zustand.docs.pmnd.rs/getting-started/introduction) for React and [Pinia](https://pinia.vuejs.org/) for Vue.
+The next part of the series will cover the mutator pattern used by global state management libraries like [Zustand](https://zustand.docs.pmnd.rs/getting-started/introduction) for React and [Pinia](https://pinia.vuejs.org/) for Vue (coming August 2025).